JOHN LOGIE BAIRD 1888 - 1946

 In his first attempts to invent television, Baird experimented with the Nipkow disk and demonstrated that a semi-mechanical analogue television system was possible with the transmission of a static image of a ventriloquist's dummy in London in February 1924.
 This early system was highly primitive—images were difficult to view and transmitted only in shades of brown.
 On October 30, 1925 the first moving image was transmitted—the now famous grainy image of a ventriloquists dummy's head.
 Baird later transmitted the image of a local boy he had paid to take part in his experiments to a crowd of onlookers.
 Although the development of television was the result of work by many inventors (including Baird, Paul Gottlieb Nipkow and Boris Rosing; see Television: History), Baird is one of its foremost pioneers.
 He is generally credited with being the first person to produce a discernible television image, and went on to produce other advances in the field.
 Hastings, in East Sussex, UK, claims to be the 'Birthplace of Television' as it was there he was living for health reasons when he did much of his research work into his televisor.
 Hastings would claim to be the place where electro-mechanical television was first actually perfected and demonstrated.

 From December 1944 until his death in 1946, Baird lived at a house in Station Road, Bexhill On Sea - immediately north of the Station itself.
-Currently named "Baird Court" Rother District Council gave permission for this property to be demolished and the land used for a modern block of flats in 2006, despite the efforts of many local resident who believed that this property should be listed and preserved due to its historical importance.
+Currently named "Baird Court" Rother District Council gave permission for this property to be demolished and the land used for a modern block of flats in 2006, despite the efforts of many local residents who believed that this property should be listed and preserved due to its historical importance.

 John Logie Baird with his "televisor", circa 1925